 Some articles also discuss the use of vitamins to curb myopia.
 The issue here comes in the development of the disorder.
 Since myopia is caused by an unusual eye shape that typically begins in childhood and progresses until early adulthood when it stops altogether, adults taking vitamins are addressing the problem much too late.
 By the time you have reached adulthood, nutrition cannot solve an eye problem.
 Your eyes have achieved the shape they were meant to achieve, and vitamins alone cannot change that shape.

 It's understandable to look for solutions that can fix your sight issue without causing you discomfort or distress.
 But clearly, some articles you might see about solutions could lead you astray.
-That's why talking to a professional is so important.
+That is why talking to a professional is so important.
 Your doctor can help you separate myth from fact.

 Which Solution Is Right for You?

-If you're struggling with myopia, you clearly have options that can help you see better.
+If you are struggling with myopia, you clearly have options that can help you see better.
 But the option that is right for you might not be right for another person.
 It may take some investigating in order to find your best fit.

 For some, the answer comes down to insurance coverage and finances.
 Insurance companies tend to cover the cost of glasses and traditional contact lenses, but they may not cover orthokeratology lenses, nor will they cover the cost of LASIK.
 If you want to use advanced techniques to assist with your myopia, you may need to pay for those solutions.
-That isn't possible for everyone.
+That is not possible for everyone.